 Killiney is not renowned for its surf, it is generally a picture of calm, pleasant scenery with many children playing in the water and on the beach.

-Killiney is a popular beach in South Dublin for shore fishing which is common during the quieter months however during the busy months as more people flock to the beach it tends to have less people fishing at it.
+Killiney is a popular beach in South Dublin for shore fishing which is common during the quieter months however during the busy months as more people flock to the beach it tends to have fewer people fishing at it.

 What you can catch at Killiney beach:

 Mackerel have been known to have been caught from the beach using feathers and flatfish and bass are most active as the swell picks up.